New clues to the biology of long COVID are starting to emerge

 Still more questions than answers

-But others are not so sure any of the evidence produced so far linking subtle changes in lab tests to physical problems in long-COVID patients is very convincing, including any signs the immune system is the problem — what's known as an autoimmune disease.
+But others are not so sure that any of the evidence produced so far linking subtle changes in lab tests to physical problems in long-COVID-19 patients is very convincing.
+That includes any signs that the immune system is the problem — what's known as an autoimmune disease.

 "Echocardiogram, pulmonary function tests, X-rays, brain MRIs.
 You name it.
 Laboratory markers of organ dysfunction.
 We're not seeing any of that," Sneller says of the patients in his study.
 "And precious little evidence of immune activation, looking just at the sort of standard markers of inflammation.
 I'm running out of tests to do basically."